strohne/Facepager/README.md

 - Login to Facebook for fetching groups
 - Login to Twitter using the Twitter API 1.1
 - Experimental generic downloader for all sorts of webservices delivering JSON

-[Binary/Installer](http://www.ls1.ifkw.uni-muenchen.de/personen/wiss_ma/keyling_till/software.html) Version for Windows/OS X:
+- [Binary/Installer](http://www.ls1.ifkw.uni-muenchen.de/personen/wiss_ma/keyling_till/software.html) Version for Windows/OS X

 Notice: Database files may be incompatible between different versions.